nigelhorne/Geo-Coder-Free/README.md

     cgi-bin/page.fcgi page=query q=1600+Pennsylvania+Avenue+NW+Washington+DC+USA

-You can see a sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/).
+The sample website is down at the moment while I look for a new host.
+When it's back up you will be able to use this to test it.

     curl 'https://geocode.nigelhorne.com/cgi-bin/page.fcgi?page=query&q=1600+Pennsylvania+Avenue+NW+Washington+DC+USA'